 4. Standing Orders

 At the request of member libraries, PLS will place titles that are published on a regular basis (i.e. annually) on a standing order.
 When a standing order is set up, the publisher will automatically send the latest edition as soon as it is published.
-The types of books that are normally placed on standing orders are those that are updated regularly and that the library wishes to recieve every year.
+The types of books that are normally placed on standing orders are those that are updated regularly and that the library wishes to receive every year.
 Examples would be Lonely Planet travel guides, Guinness Book of World Records, Lemon-Aid vehicle guides and The World Almanac Book of Facts.

 If you are placing a title on standing order, keep good records to ensure that you do not order a duplicate copy via regular ordering methods.